mburnayev/IFGDBot/README.md

 ## Launching the bot
 - Clone this repository, make sure you have Node.js installed
-- Install dependencies: `npm install discord.js dotenv @discordjs/voice`
+- Install dependencies: `npm install discord.js dotenv @discordjs/voice ffmpeg-static libsodium-wrappers`
 - Create an `.env` file, add `DISCORD_TOKEN=<your app token>`
 - Bring the bot online with `node index.js` or simply `node .`